 How do you get something as gentle and unprepossessing as crochet or knitting to actually speak loud enough to be heard?
 If you're a celebrity artist, then you can do it on your own, but if you're a common or garden amateur craftsperson, the best bet is through aggregation.
 Something that isn't up to much alone can take on a whole lot of wow factor if you get lots and lots of people to contribute.
 In our river, hours and hours of love and attention are present in every stitch.
 So 60 metres of hand-made textile is a lot of work and a lot of love.
 It's a loud voice.
 It symbolises how powerful we can be when we get together.
 We might not have money or influence but we do have numbers.

-Here’s a link to the YouTube clip about it (2 min):
+Here's a YouTube clip about it (2 min):

 Take a look at this earlier post which described the progress of Gilbert Grace's bamboo bicycle project.
 Since then, multi award winning Indonesian design team, Singgih Kartono and his partner Tri, makers of Spedaggi bamboo bikes, have visited Sydney and there is optimism in the air about the possibility of working collaboratively in the future.
 Apart from bamboo, the prototype bicycle on display in Kandos Projects shows off the value of hemp fibre as a vital ingredient in its construction.
 Meanwhile, across the road, a hempcrete wall in progress - with materials sourced from Australian Hemp Masonry - and provides another illustration of the value of hemp.
 Both bamboo and hemp are declared weed species in Australia: Gilbert Grace's project tells a different story about their sustainable uses in industrial and agricultural contexts.